 While a Soviet spy is being interrogated, he makes reference to America's "military-industrial complex."
 The scene is set in January 1960.
-The term "military-industrial complex" was not used until President Dwight Eisenhower included it in a televised speech on January 17, 1961.
+The term "military-industrial complex" was not used until outgoing President Dwight D. Eisenhower included it in a televised speech on January 17, 1961.

-In the scene where Edward has returned home from Europe and his son asks about his war service.
+When Edward has returned home from Europe and his son asks about his war service.
 While Edward is unpacking, at first he is taking out shoes and holding them when he notices his son has come in.
 Then as his son thanks him for the ship, he is taking out some clothes and holding them as he says "You're welcome."
 When his son says "good night" and exits, Edward is holding the shoes again.

 When Wilson is transferred to Berlin, the first original footage of the ruins of the city is subtitled "Soviet Sector, Berlin".
 In fact, the footage shows the area around the Kaiser Wilhelm Memorial Church, which was in the American Sector, and later on the center of West Berlin.